Lab: Observed behaviour over 82 cycles in London

 It’s the full history.
 Every charge, every credit.

-The credits don’t post as $25.
-They arrive in pieces, often $3.58, $7.62, $10.22, amounts that line up exactly with individual transactions.
-Once those are matched back, the pattern starts to show.
+The credits don’t always post as $25.
+They often arrive in pieces: $3.58, $7.62, $10.22, amounts that line up exactly with individual transactions.
+Once those are matched back, a pattern starts to show.

 Where the spend sits